Philadelphia International Airport (PHL) is anticipating the summer 2021 travel season to be its busiest since the start of the COVID-19 pandemic.

 “Our airline partners have recently resumed, added service and increased the number of flights to many popular destinations across the country and the Caribbean,” said PHL Director of Air Service Development and Cargo Services.
 “Right now, our passengers are looking to travel to visit friends and relatives (VFR), hit the beach or participate in outdoor activities.
 The routes the airlines are offering from PHL provide plenty of access to reaching those locations.”

-PHL’s passenger volume is not expected to reach its record 2019 volumes for three to five years, however, the airport is projecting about one million passengers to travel through its terminals in June.
+PHL’s passenger volume is not expected to reach its record 2019 volumes for three to five years, however, the airport is projecting about 6.5 million passengers to travel through its terminals during the summer of 2021.

 “Many guests flying this summer have not traveled in more than a year and there have been quite a few changes passengers should know about before they arrive at the airport,” said PHL Deputy Director of Strategic Partnerships Kate Sullivan.
 “Gone are the days when travelers can show up at the airport just a few hours before their flights.
 Doing some research and homework prior to take-off is a must.”